 65 Inch 4K TV Alternatives

-While Sony hasn't been dominating the television game as of lately, their XBR65A1E puts the company back on the map with highly competitive specs that match or surpass their close rivals.
+While Sony hasn't been dominating the television game as of late, their XBR65A9G puts the company back on the map with highly competitive specs that match or surpass their close rivals.
 The design is thin and sleek, but the rear stand offers a unique design that not everyone will like (I'm personally not a fan).

-The most notable advantage to their A1E line-up is the OLED support which is more common in 65-inch market than larger screens due to its complexity and higher panel cost.
-OLED offers the ability to completely turn off its pixels to transmit true blacks.
-This is unlike LED or LCD which function by simulating black while remaining backlit.
+The most notable advantage to their A8G line-up is the OLED support, which is more common in 65-inch market than larger screens due to its complexity and higher panel cost.
+OLED offers the ability to turn off its pixels to transmit true blacks completely.
+This is unlike LED or LCD, which function by simulating black while remaining backlit.